DESE's Literacy Initiatives & Efforts

 Missouri Read, Lead, Exceed

 DESE is excited to support evidence-based literacy instruction focused on the Science of Reading.
 The Missouri Read, Lead, Exceed initiative is the state's comprehensive plan to dedicate $25 million in state funding and just over $35 million in federal relief funding to support student literacy.
-As part of this plan, K-5 educators may receive training in Language Essentials for Teachers of Reading and Spelling (LETRS®).
-This course of study gives teachers the skills needed to teach language and literacy to every student by providing in-depth training in the Science of Reading.
-K-5 classroom teachers will receive this training at no cost to them or their local education agency (LEA).
-Now, all Pre-K public school educators are eligible to enroll for Early Childhood LETRS® training.
+As part of this plan, over 15,000 Pre-K through 5th grade classroom teachers may receive training in Lexia’s Language Essentials for Teachers of Reading and Spelling (LETRS®) and/or LETRS® for Early Childhood Educators.
+Additionally, up to 4,000 6-9 educators may receive training in Lexia’s Aspire® Professional Learning, and over 250 administrators may receive training in Lexia's LETRS® for Administrators.
+These courses of study give teachers and administrators the skills needed to help support and teach language and literacy to every student by providing in-depth training in the Science of Reading.
+These teachers and administrators will receive this training at no cost to them or their local education agency (LEA).

 This opportunity for LETRS® training provides sustained and job-embedded professional learning.
 Teachers will develop evidence-based foundational knowledge and the expertise to deliver explicit and systematic instruction focused on the essential skills that positively affect long-term systemic change in literacy outcomes.
 Over 10,000 Missouri educators have already participated in LETRS® training offered by DESE, their Regional Professional Development Centers (RPDCs), and/or LEA and have responded with excitement and positive feedback.